tibetan-nlp/annodoc/index.md

 Given that Tibetan's word-order is extremely flexible, it would be difficult to know where to put such empty elements, if one was inclined to use them.
-A simpler solution - and the one we adopt - is to attach an attribute to the verb that states which arguments it has.
+A simpler solution - and the one we adopt - is to attach an attribute to the verb that states what its core arguments are.
 Hover over any of the verbs in the examples on this page and you will see this attribute.

-## Multiword expressions
+### Light verbs